 E - Education

-The most successful city government is one that is accessible and inclusive.
+A Healthy Government is one that is transparent, accessible and open.

 Safety & Security